YarinPerez/Context_Window_Experiments/exp2/README.md

 ![Accuracy vs Document Count](outputs/visualizations/accuracy_vs_doc_count.png)

-**Key Observation**: Accuracy remains at 100% up to 20 documents, then drops to 0% at 50 documents, indicating a critical threshold effect.
+**Key Observation**: Accuracy remains at 100% up to 30 documents, then drops sharply to 0% at 35 documents, revealing a precise critical threshold.

 ---